Agent Quick Start

 If you are reading this quick guide it most likely means that everything has already been set up on the Agent Desk ready for you to interact with visitors to your web site(s).
 However, before you start serving real visitors you may want an easy way to practice for the real thing.
 If you want to learn a little more about overall design concepts, roles and the role hierarchy, you can look at the Introduction to the Agent Desk.
 The Agent Actions page contains some topics not covered here and offers a little more technical detail.

 This quick guide is designed to get agents up and running.
-It will move quickly through chat, canned responses, document and file sharing, audio and video, snapshots, co-browsing, marking pages, and forwarding.
+It will move quickly through conversations, canned responses, document and file sharing, audio and video, snapshots, co-browsing, marking pages, and forwarding.
 If you want to see more you can use the provided URLs throughout this guide to drill-down into some more ‘in-depth’ information on the features and functionality.
 Or see the further reading links at the bottom of this page.

 Understand that what you will see in this quick start guide will be different to what you may see in your own company's implementation.
 You may see more or fewer icons, the page will look different, etc. However, there should be sufficient commonalities for you to work through this guide without too much pain.